Branson Airport: Flight history

 Frontier Airlines launched flights to Branson Airport with daily service to Denver as well as less than daily service to Milwaukee, which was formerly served from Branson through AirTran.

 ExpressJet also operated flights under an independent brand known as Branson Air Express to several markets utilizing Embraer ERJ-145 regional jets supporting point-to-point transit.

 On February 23, 2011, Branson Airport's largest carrier at the time, AirTran Airways, announced additional flights from Branson to Baltimore, Chicago-Midway and Houston-Hobby.
 All flights were announced to be year round service.

-As of August, 2012, Branson Airport was served with six nonstop departures a day with more than 100 possible connections.
+As of August, 2012, Branson Airport was being served with six nonstop departures a day with more than 100 possible connections.

 On August 27, 2012, Southwest Airlines announced service to Branson and started service on March 9, 2013.
 Southwest flew Boeing 737 jetliners nonstop to Chicago-Midway, Dallas-Love, Houston-Hobby and previously flew Saturday only flights to Orlando–International.
 Southwest Airlines then ended all service into the airport on June 7, 2014.

 On February 24, 2014, Frontier Airlines announced their expansion of Branson to Denver service on June 9, 2014.
 Seasonal service ended in October 2014.
 Frontier Airlines returned to Branson in the spring of 2018, having served the Branson market for a number of years since the airport opened in 2009.

 On April 3, 2014, Buzz Airways, announced new nonstop service to both Chicago-Midway and Houston-Hobby airports that began June 12, 2014, replacing the lost Southwest Airlines service.
 As of December 2014, this service was operated by Elite Airways with Canadair CRJ regional jet aircraft.
 Service to Chicago-Midway has since terminated.